• Skip to primary navigation

 * Percent Daily Values are based on a 2000 calorie diet.

-Storing and Serving Einkorn Rolls
+Storing and Serving Einkorn Dinner Rolls

 Proper storage is key to enjoying Einkorn dinner rolls at their best.
 For short-term storage, keep them in an airtight container or resealable bag at room temperature for a couple of days.
 Refrigeration can extend their life slightly, though enjoying them fresh is best.